140 Broadway: Form and facade

 The New York City Department of City Planning passed the 1961 Zoning Resolution in October 1960, and the new zoning rules became effective in December 1961, superseding the 1916 Zoning Resolution.
 Rather than the inclusion of setbacks that the old zoning laws had encouraged, the new zoning laws allowed skyscrapers to have a bulky massing with additional floor area, in exchange for the inclusion of ground-level open spaces.
 140 Broadway's design strictly adhered to the 1961 law; according to Radford, the law "force[d] the mass of the building toward the center of the site".

 Harry Helmsley, who took over the building's development after Wolfson's death, sought to emphasize the building's vertical axis.
 As a result, Radford decided to emphasize the vertical window-washing tracks along the black-aluminum facade.
 The facade is otherwise smooth, with dark glass panels as well as slightly textured aluminum window trim.
 The western facade has three vertical bays of six windows each, while the eastern facade has four bays of six windows.
 The northern and southern facades each have seven bays of six windows.
 Little else was attached to the facade, except for signs with the number 140 on both faces of either southern corner, as well as the name of the Marine Midland Bank on the Broadway and Cedar Street sides.
 There are numerous revolving doors on all four sides that provide access to the building.

 Initial plans called for a rectangular building with a light-gray, grid-like facade made of concrete or aluminum.
 The building had been redesigned by 1965 to have a smooth facade that harmonized with the surrounding masonry buildings while standing out from its surroundings.
 One critic wrote that the previous design had 140 Broadway as "a little brother to [28 Liberty Street] in the same shiny finish", which he said "would have looked like a poor relation."
 Another compared the new plan to contemporary graphic design and Ad Reinhardt's "black" paintings.
 The design of 140 Broadway's facade was also patterned after the Equitable Life Assurance Building, designed by Pietro Belluschi in Portland, Oregon.

 Plaza

 140 Broadway is set back 80 ft from the curb on Broadway, 30 ft from Cedar Street's curb, and 25 ft from Liberty Street's curb.
 A public plaza is located in this intermediate space and is made of tiled white travertine.
 An entrance to the New York City Subway's Broad Street station existed on the plaza's southeast corner but was removed by 1999.
-A granite monument to Harry Helmsley is located at the plaza's southwest corner.
+A granite monument to Harry Helmsley was located at the plaza's southwest corner, this has since been replaced by a plaque in the monument's footprint.
 The sidewalks on all sides of 140 Broadway are 20 ft wide and are maintained by the New York City Department of Transportation rather than the building's owners, but are sometimes considered part of the plaza.